bradlucas/quote-downloader/README.md

 Example Usage
 ========================================

-1. Build standalone version with 'lein ubuerjar'
+1. Build standalone version with 'lein uberjar'
 2. From the command line enter 'java -jar quote-downloader-1.0.0-standalone.jar' followed by one or more stock symbols.
 3. For example, java -jar quote-downloader-1.0.0-standalone.jar goog aapl